chantastic/react-suspense-course/src/lessons/106/README.md

 # Separate API Utility Functions from Components

+Separating concerns can improve code re-use.
+Keeping API functions separate from components can be a nice way to isolate concerns with the data layer and make data fetching functions available to other modules.

 ## Exercise

 Now that we have real data, let's add a next button to this component.